 Debit or credit card payments are accepted for online practising certificate applications.
+The Society cannot accept payment by American Express.

 Can I pay at a later date or use credit?

 No. There is no discretion to waive the requirement for solicitors to pay in full for the practising certificate before the practising certificate is issued to the solicitor.
 The practising certificate will only issue after the actual date that the Law Society received the properly completed application and full payment of fees due.